CS Department Responsibilities

 • Coordinate ceremony.

-Study Abroad in CS: Samuel A. Rebelsky
+Study Abroad in CS: Jerod Weinman

 • Maintain list of study-abroad programs relevant to CS